Bucket Sync

 Cross-cloud storage currently supports AWS S3 only. anycloud mints scoped, short-lived STS credentials for the specific bucket and writes those credentials to the VM's rclone environment file; it does not copy your long-lived AWS key to the VM.
 The STS token lasts up to 36 hours and is not refreshed mid-run, so cross-cloud output or checkpoint sync can fail for jobs that keep running past that limit.
 Resubmitting the job mints fresh credentials.

-A few things still bite even with the fail-fast checks in place:
+A few things still bite even with this simpler model:

 - vmType aliasing.
 A vmType alias like

 h100resolves to different concrete instance types per cloud.
-Multi-cloud fallback can silently land a different SKU than the one you priced for. - Custom AMIs / prebake.
-Custom images and prebaked AMIs are per-cloud.
-If only AWS has the image, GCP will rebuild from scratch (slow) or fail.
+Unpinned compute can land a different SKU than the one you priced for. - Region selection.
+Omit

-- Region selection.
-Each credential's default region applies.
-If you need EU residency or a specific region, pin
+--regionfor unpinned compute.
+If you need EU residency or a specific location, pin both--credentialsand--region.